Telmo/hiera-mysql-backend/README.md

 [hiera-mysql](https://github.com/crayfishx/hiera-mysql) used the mysql gem, I am partial to [mysql2](https://github.com/brianmario/mysql2)

+Exception handling. hiera-mysql would cause a puppet run to fail if one of the queries was incorrect.
+For example a fact that you are distributing with a module is needed for the query to return its data but that fact is not available outside the module having a `SELECT from * %{custom_fact}` would make puppet runs fail.

 ### What goes into the sql files.

 The poorly named sql files are really yaml files where the key is the lookup key and the value is the SQL statement (it accepts interpolation)